2026 Car Tax Update: Everything You Need to Know

 Starting out as a direct way to cover the cost of both the maintenance and creation of our road systems, car tax exists today as a cost to motorists – in essence – as a tax on your vehicle.

-The term ‘Vehicle Exercise Duty’ was established in 1936, and the system has evolved ever since, with the cost of car tax increasingly becoming a reflection of how efficient a vehicle is.
+The term ‘Vehicle Excise Duty’ was established in 1936, and the system has evolved ever since, with the cost of car tax increasingly becoming a reflection of how efficient a vehicle is.
+As a result, regulations such as EU directives to have manufacturers build their cars with engines that meet certain standards have had a notable effect on car tax.

+Vehicle Excise Duty, being based on emissions, has been around since 2001, and the calculations around it have moved with such changes in technology.
 For instance, in 2001, average new car emissions were 178g/km of CO2, but this figure has since dropped to circa 125g/km.

-A balancing act of ensuring enough money is being brought into government coffers, and the right kinds of cars paying certain amounts, is always at the forefront of what car tax is about, with updates happening every few years as a result.
+A balancing act of ensuring enough money is being brought into the government coffers, and the right kinds of cars paying certain amounts, is always at the forefront of what car tax is about, with updates happening every few years as a result.

 What does car tax pay for?

-While many might believe the opposite, VED doesn’t go directly to local councils – or even the Department for Transport – in fact, it goes into the same pot of cash as your council tax and other such contributions.
+While many might believe the opposite, VED doesn’t go directly to local councils – or even the Department of Transport – in fact, it goes into the same pot of cash as your council tax and other such contributions.

 So, while the DoT doesn’t get its funding directly from the public, the Government will allocate a yearly budget to the department for it to spend as required.

 Effectively, car tax is not a road tax, but more a tax on the vehicle itself.
-Whenever you see roads getting repaired, it is not car tax paying for this – the cost allowance for this maintenance is worked out with the rest of the budget for a local council as whole.
+Whenever you see roads getting repaired, it is not car tax paying for this – the cost allowance for this maintenance is worked out with the rest of the budget for the local council as a whole.

 When it comes to the enhancement or creation of major road systems, meanwhile, the budget for this work comes out of the total budget handed to the Department of Transport by the Government.

-How much is car tax?
+How much is electric car tax?

 How do I tax a car?

+When buying a brand new car, and it is being registered as part of the process, car tax will be taken care of by the dealer you’re purchasing your car from.
 If buying a second-hand car, you will be able to arrange car tax on your own, although the dealer may be able to help you sort this as part of the buying process.

 The process is straightforward, and you just need the reference number from one of the following: